charmplusplus/charm4py/README.rst

 Launching CharmPy programs
 --------------------------

 Allow Python/ctypes to find the shared library.
-On Linux, one method is:
+This can be done by setting the environment variable 'LIBCHARM_PATH':
+> export LIBCHARM_PATH=/path/to/shared_lib.so
+Alternatively on Linux:
 > export LD_LIBRARY_PATH=path_to_shared_lib_folder

 charmpy module must be in Python path: